alexandre-barroso/ContinuousConstraints/README.md

 This file contains sampled values from the empirical probability density over the continuous candidate space.
 It is useful for inspecting the estimated empirical distribution numerically rather than only graphically.

-### `MaxEnt_values.txt`

-This file contains sampled values from the modeled maximum-entropy probability density.
-It provides a numerical representation of the continuous model distribution corresponding to the current settings.

 ### Density and model comparison figures

 The implementation generates figures that display: